kidscancode/godot_recipes/src/content/2D/platform_character.md

             velocity.y = jump_speed
 ```

+The values used for `speed`, `gravity`, and `jump_speed` depend greatly on the size of your player sprite.
+The player's texture in this example is `108x208` pixels.
+If your sprite is smaller, you'll want to use smaller values.
+We also want high values so that everything feels fast and responsive.
+A low gravity results in a floaty-feeling game while a high value means you're soon back on the ground and ready to jump again.

 Note that we're checking `is_on_floor()` *after* using `move_and_slide()`.
 The `move_and_slide()` function sets the value of this method, so it's important not to check it before, or you'll be getting the value from the previous frame.

 ### Friction and acceleration

 The above code is a great start, and you can use it as the foundation for a wide variety of platform controllers.
 One problem it has, though, is the instantaneous movement.
-For a more natural feel, it's better if the character has to accelerate up to its max speed and that it coasts to a stop when the input is released.
+For a more natural feel, it's better if the character has to accelerate up to its max speed and that it coasts to a stop when there is no input.

-One way to add this is by using linear interpolation ("lerp").
-When moving, we will lerp between the current speed and the max speed, while stopping will lerp between the current speed and `0`.
+One way to add this behavior is to use linear interpolation ("lerp").
+When moving, we will lerp between the current speed and the max speed and while stopping we'll lerp between the current speed and `0`.
 Adjusting the lerp amount will give us a variety of movement styles.

 {{% notice tip %}}
 For an overview of linear interpolation, see [Gamedev Math: Interpolation](/godot_recipes/math/interpolation/).